- Protecting land for all and always

 You might be interested in natural communities and plants, Indigenous beliefs and practices, wildlife and birds, forest health, or farms or food.
 We cover these topics and more.
 Get out on your own or sign up for an event.
 And while you’re out there, tell us about it.
 We love to hear what’s happening out there and how we can support your experience.

-Land for All
+Land for all

 Land means different things to different people.
 For some it’s their livelihood, for others it’s a source of food, and for others it’s a spiritual respite.
 For the Abenaki and other Indigenous people who were the original stewards of N’dakinna (current day Vermont), land is a relative.
 In the past, Vermont was not open to all: the Abenaki and other indigenous people, Black families, and people of color, were denied access to the land.
 Today, we wrestle with a dark history of exclusion and erasure and explore how to move forward together.

-A great responsibility rests on our shoulders.
 Not only should all people have access to land and food, all people should feel like they belong.
 What does that look like?
 Creating trails that are wide and graded for people of all abilities; clarifying Indigenous rights to gather, forage, and celebrate; growing and distributing food for people experiencing hunger; and expanding land ownership for people who have been historically marginalized and oppressed.

 If you own land conserved with the Vermont Land Trust you likely know us well.
 Every year, we reach out to see if you are planning any changes to your land or if you need advice about land management.
 We also visit all conserved land periodically to connect with you, answer your questions, and to document any important changes.
 Often conservation easements require landowners to get our approval before making a change, such as conducting a commercial timber harvest or building a new barn.